Smith–Purcell effect: Background

-The benefit of using particularly polarisation radiation is the lack of direct effect on the original beam; the beam inducing the radiative emission can continue its original path unaltered and having induced EM radiation.
+The benefit of using polarisation radiation in particular is the lack of direct effect on the original beam; the beam inducing the radiative emission can continue its original path unaltered and having induced EM radiation.
 This is unlike the bremsstrahlung or synchrotron effects which actually alter or bend the incoming beam.
 Due to this non-destructive feature, SPR has become an interesting prospect for beam diagnostics, also offering the possibility of reliable technologies due to theoretically no contact or scattering interactions between the beam and the target.

 Dispersion relation

 When a charged particle travels above a periodic grating (or periodic media inhomogeneity), a current is induced on the surface of the grating.
 This induced current then emits radiation at the discontinuities of the grating due to the scattering of the Coulomb field of the induced charges at the grating boundaries.
 The dispersion relation for the Smith–Purcell effect (SPE) is given as follows: